apache/spark/docs/mllib-classification-regression.md

 1. The node depth is equal to the `maxDepth` training paramemter
 2. No split candidate leads to an information gain at the node.

-### Practical Limitations
+### Implementation Details

 The tree implementation stores an Array[Double] of size *O(#features \* #splits \* 2^maxDepth)* in memory for aggregating histograms over partitions.
-The current implementation might not scale to very deep trees since the memory requirement grows exponentially with tree depth.

-Please drop us a line if you encounter any issues.
-We are planning to solve this problem in the near future and real-world examples will be great.
+Based upon the 'maxMemory' parameter set during training (default is 128 MB), the task is broken down into smaller groups to avoid out-of-memory errors during computation.

 ## Implementation in MLlib